5/8/2025

 Chief Financial Officer

-Jay.
 Yeah, just to follow up on that.
-I mean, the tariffs and certainly one of the biggest impacts is the equipment and that I mean, the team has done great work across the board to mitigate the impact, but certainly on the equipment at tariff levels at the current levels that they're at, we, you know, we feel good in not overly material and that's embedded in the guidance that we've reiterated.
-We do have line of sight kind of to your question around or, you know, top of mind is the build out costs to your point for twenty five.
-We've reiterated the development plans and, you know, many of the franchisees are very far down the path in terms of leases and construction.
-But, you know, that said, the team also was working on certain build out materials to work with the vendors, you know, whether they that's HVAC or other things to really, you know, do what we can to offset the impact of the tariffs.
-So that's another body of work that the team is doing today.
-We've got a little bit less line of sight to, you know, exactly how it's all going to flow down from a, you know, a G.C. cost impact.
-But again, it's something that we think we can manage through and work to offset in twenty five.
-And then, you know, as we think about it, we haven't provided long term guidance at this point.
-We are expecting to have an investor day later in the year where we'll have more color on that.
+I mean, the tariffs and certainly one of the biggest impacts is the equipment and that, I mean, the team has done great work across the board to mitigate the impact, but certainly on the equipment at tariff levels, at the current levels that they're at, we, you know, we feel good and not overly material and that's embedded in the guidance that we've reiterated.
+We do have line of sight kind of to your question around or, you know, top of mind is the build-out costs.
+To your point, for 25, we've reiterated the development plans, and, you know, many of the franchisees are very far down the path in terms of leases and construction.
+But, you know, that said, the team also was working on certain build-out materials to work with the vendors, you know, whether that's HVAC or other things, to really, you know, do what we can to offset the impact of the tariff.
+So that's another body of work. that the team is doing today.
+We've got a little bit less line of sight to, you know, exactly how it's all going to flow down from a, you know, a GC cost impact.
+But again, it's something that we think we can manage through and work to offset in 25.
+And then, you know, as we think about it, we haven't provided long-term guidance at this point.
+We are expecting to have an investor day later in the year where we'll get more color on that.

 speaker